achasveachas/coding-task/README.md

 ### Fountain Programming Task

+This is a small web app built using Ruby on Rails that handles job applications.

+The user uploads a `.txt` file with a list of commands (see format below), and the app will return a `.txt` file withthe appropriate output.

+#### Usage

+To use this app `cd` into the root directory and run `bundle install`.
+When all the dependencies finish installing run `rails server` and navigate in your browser to [localhost:3000](localhost:3000).

+You will see a form to submit your `.txt` file.
+Click "Browse" to find your file, then hit "Submit".

+Below the form you will see a list of all the previous batches that were uploaded, click on any of them to get the output from that batch.

+#### Available commands

+The first line of the file should start with `DEFINE` and include at least one stage of the hiring process.
+Define the stages in the hiring process.
+The available stages are `ManualReview PhoneInterview BackgroundCheck DocumentSigning`.
+The stages can be in any order.

+Next list the commands, each command should be in its own line.

+The available commands are:
+- CREATE:
+  - COMMAND: `CREATE [EMAIL]`
+  - Create an applicant with the specified email address.
+  - Output: if the applicant with the same email exists, `Duplicate applicant`.
+Otherwise, `CREATE [EMAIL]`.
+- ADVANCE:
+  - COMMAND: `ADVANCE [STAGE_NAME]` or `ADVANCE`
+  - Advance the applicant to the specified stage.
+If `STAGE_NAME` parameter is omitted, the applicant will be advanced to the next stage.
+  - Output: if the applicant is already in [STAGE_NAME] or the last stage, `Already in [STAGE_NAME]`.
+Otherwise, `ADVANCE [STAGE_NAME]`.
+- DECIDE:
+  - COMMAND: `DECIDE [EMAIL] 1` or `DECIDE [EMAIL] 0`
+  - Decide if the applicant should be hired (1) or rejected (0).
+An applicant can be rejected (0) from any stage, but has to be in the last stage in order to be hired (1).
+  - Output: if successfully hired, `Hired [EMAIL]`.
+If successfully rejected, `Rejected [EMAIL]`.
+Otherwise, `Failed to decide for [EMAIL]`.
+- STATS:
+  - COMMAND: `STATS`
+  - Print the number of applicants for all stages, including the hired and rejected.
+  - Output: [STAGE_1] 0 [STAGE_2] 1 [STAGE_3] 1 Hired 2 Rejected 0

+#### Contact
+For any feedback (or to hire me ;) please contact me at [hire@yechiel.me](mailto:hire@yechiel.me)

+---

+### Fountain Programming Task

 #### Overview

 Your task is to write a simple script that simulates a hiring process.
 This script will read a text file `input.txt` as input where each line is a special command, and write responses to another file `output.txt`.
 In the following sections, we provide you with command descriptions and the expected output.